kendallw763/kendallw763/README.md

 ### 📌 Current Focus
-- Mastering backend development with my favorite language, Java — with a sprinkle of React on the front end.
+- Mastering backend development with my favorite language, Java — with React on the front end.

 - Practicing Agile methodology and the Software Development Life Cycle (SDLC) to sharpen real-world development skills.